 What a time to be alive…

-Watching Artemis II sail toward the sky, my mind echoes with memories: my dad, recounting the story of how he saw the 1969 Apollo 11 landing from the university common room TV in Dhaka—to memories of my childhood bedroom, where I’d play with this tiny model of the Discovery Space Shuttle, to more recent memories of seeing Saturn’s rings up close through the multi-million dollar telescopes at Lowell Observatory in Sedona just over a year ago.
-Between these dots, lines through all my middle, high school, and college science classes, resonating, drumming up memories of lab work and the joy of learning something new.
+Watching Artemis II sail toward the sky, my mind echoes with memories: my dad, recounting the story of how he saw the 1969 Apollo 11 landing from his university common room TV in Dhaka—to memories of my childhood bedroom, where I’d play with this tiny model of the Discovery Space Shuttle, to more recent memories of seeing Saturn’s rings up close through the multi-million dollar telescopes at Lowell Observatory in Sedona just over a year ago.
+Between these dots, lines through all my middle, high school, and college science classes resonate, drumming up memories of lab work and the electric joy of learning something new.

 Takeaways for the Everyday

 How do we navigate a world that feels increasingly fractured?
-Tyson suggests we start by taking a page from the scientist’s playbook.
+Tyson suggests taking a page from the scientist’s playbook.
 Handbook?
 Lab notebook?
-Field guide?
+Field guide.

 1. The Art of Disagreement